filakhtov/gentoo-use-docs/app-editors/gedit.md

 It is safe to disable the flag, however some Gedit plugins might require this.

 ### python
 Prepare environment for the configure script to find an appropriate version of Python interpreter.
 Pass the `--enable-python` option to the configure script.
-Build support for the Python-based plugins.
+Build support for the Python-based plugins and build some of the bundled plugins, e.g. quick open, Python console, external tools.

 The flag can be safely disabled, however Python plugins won't be available.